UW-CTRL/AA548-spr2024/bite-size-notes/week-4-b-discrete-LQR.md

 #### Pros:
 1. **Abstracted Design**: The LQR problem allows for the design of the control input to be abstracted from the physical intuition or understanding of the system being controlled.
 This can be especially useful for complex systems where physical intuition may be difficult to obtain.
 2. **Efficiency**: The finite horizonLQR problem can be solved in $O(Kn^3)$ time using dynamic programming, which can significantly faster than brute force or naive methods.
 The infinite horizon case can be solved in constant time using the DARE.
 Both methods are also efficient to implement in code.
-3. **Optimal Control**: The LQR problem is convex and guarantees that the control input $u^*$ is globally optimal for the cost function at each time step $k$.
+3. **Optimal Control**: The LQR problem is convex and guarantees that the control input $u^\*$ is globally optimal for the cost function at each time step $k$.
+It's important to note that $u^\*$ is globally optimal in the space of the LQR formulation, and NOT the entire full state-space, but a well designed LQR problem can yield a good resulting control input for the full state-space while needing less time and complexity.
 4. **Independent Tuning**: The weights $Q$ and $R$ can be tuned independently for each state and control input, which can be easier than tuning parameters in PID, or pole placement design.

 #### Cons:
 1. **Curse of Dimensionality**: The finite horizon LQR problem suffers from the curse of dimensionality, as with any dynamic programming approach, which can make the problem difficult for high-dimensional systems.
 2. **Abstracted Design**: The abstraction provided by the LQR problem can make it difficult to understand how the control input affects the system.
 As opposed to full state feedback design, the LQR problem does not provide any specific insights regarding how the system responds to control inputs.
 3. **Non-Systematic Weight Choice**: There is no systematic method for choosing the weights $Q$ and $R$, and the choice of weights can be non-trivial and may be tedious through trial-and-error.
 4. **Model and Cost Limitation** The LQR problem assumes that the system dynamics are linear, and the cost function is quadratic.
 This limits it to the types of systems it control and the complexity of the cost function.
-For non-linear models, linearization methods may not provide an accurate enough model for LQR to be effective.
+For non-linear and\or non-convex models, the linearized model that LQR uses may not be accurate enough to yield effective or optimal control inputs.
-5. **Constraint handling**: The LQR formulation does not explicitly handle state and control constraints, which can add complexity to the problem if constraints are present.
+5. **Constraint Handling**: The LQR formulation does not explicitly handle state and control constraints, which can make the optimal control input $u^\*$ yielded by LQR inaccurate for the actual physical system.

 In conclusion, LQR can be an efficient and powerful tool when designing control systems that can be modelled as linear systems with quadratic cost functions.
 It can be especially useful as a starting point when designing control systems for complex systems where physical intuition may be difficult to obtain.
 However, the same abstraction can also be detrimental as relationship between controller parameters and controller behavior may need to be clearly understood, in which case full state feedback methods are preferred.
 The non-trivial and non-systematic choice of weights can also limit the usefulness of LQR in practical applications.